sithuaunglife/frontend-notes/React/notes.md

 ## Facts
 - React is a JavaScript library.
 - React uses a combination of JavaScript, HTML-like syntax (JSX), and CSS.
-- React DOM provides different APIs for rendering:
+- React DOM provides different APIs for rendering: Client API, Server API, Static API.
-- Client API
-- Server API
-- Static API
 - React has Legacy API
 - Props look like HTML attributes, but they are JS objects passed into a component.
 - Props customize a component by giving it data, options, or behavior from the outside.